aesara-devs/aesara/doc/library/tensor/basic.rst

 		will broadcast correctly against the original tensor.
     :Returns: variance of *x* along *axis*

-    axis can be:
+    `axis` can be:
-     * *None* - in which case the standard deviation is computed along all axes (like numpy)
+     * ``None`` - in which case the standard deviation is computed along all axes (like NumPy)
-     * an *int* - computed along this axis
+     * an int - computed along this axis
-     * a *list of ints* - computed along these axes
+     * a list of ints - computed along these axes

 .. function:: all(x, axis=None, keepdims=False)